Over 80 million families fled for their lives around the world, praying for safety and shelter and seeking refuge.

 Mental Health Status of Refugee Children

-The mental health of the refugee children is deeply affected by the horrors of wars through these recent years, causing serious issues to the children, like;
+The mental health of the refugee children is deeply affected by the horrors of wars in these recent years, causing serious issues to the children, like;

 - Depression, grief, aggression, self-harm, and suicidal ideation.